Guides and Terms

 Words we've all read, often helpfully shouted at us by HalpyBOT.
 But why, you ask.
 Why do I have to fill out a form when I'd rather get back to whatever else it was I was doing?
 No, it's not just to waste your time, paperwork is critical toward making sure the Seals run like a well-oiled machine.

 Paperwork is one of the most important duties bestowed upon any Seal after a case is complete.
 Paperwork is our way of making sure that we know all the details of a case, and most importantly, can recreate what happened if something goes wrong.
 Every time a case starts, even if it ends up not being technically within our wheelhouse, paperwork should be filed for later reference.
-Paperwork is reviewed by the SOP teams, Dispatchers, and even other Seals to check what happened during a given case, and learn from it.
+Paperwork is reviewed by the PPWK review team, the SOP teams, Dispatchers, and even other Seals to check what happened during a given case, and learn from it.
 Details included in paperwork may go toward improving our services and procedures, to offer the client the best possible chance of success.
 Paperwork might also help inform our staff where our wording and advertising can be confusing, and help ensure that we can limit false cases in the future.

 So, with that said, how should you file various paperwork situations?